Cauliflower Antipasto Salad is easy summertime fare that’s light, crunchy, crazy flavorful and perfect for feeding a crowd!

 - 1 tablespoon olive oil

-- 1 large head of cauliflower, cut into small florets
+- 1 large head cauliflower - cut into small florets

-- 1 jar (12-ounce) marinated artichoke hearts, drained (reserve marinade) and coarsely chopped
+- 1 jar (12-ounce) marinated artichoke hearts - drained with marinade reserved and coarsely chopped

 - 1/2 cup chopped pepperoncini peppers

-- 8 ounces Mozzarella or Provolone cheese, diced
+- 8 ounces Mozzarella cheese - or Provolone, diced

 - Reserved marinade from artichoke hearts